St. Bartholomew's Episcopal Church

 Saint Elizabeth’s Jubilee Center & Essentials Pantry

 St Elizabeth's Jubilee Center operates a non-food essentials pantry located in the lower level of St. Luke’s Cathedral in Portland.
 St. Bart’s is one of eight Episcopal Churches in the Greater Portland area that sponsors St. Elizabeth’s.
-These Churches provide St. Elizabeth’s with financial and in-kind contributions, many volunteers including board representation, and prayers for this Mission.
+These churches provide St. Elizabeth’s with financial and in-kind contributions, many volunteers, and prayers for this Mission.

 Volunteering at St. Elizabeth's Essentials Pantry